-The authors of the SANS Institute's DEV540 Secure DevOps & Cloud Application Security course created the Secure DevOps Toolchain poster to help security teams create a methodology for integrating security into the DevOps workflow.
+The authors of the SANS Institute's DEV540 Secure DevOps & Cloud Application Security course created the Cloud Security and DevSecOps Best Practices poster to help security teams create a methodology for integrating security into the DevOps workflow.
 As you can see, the poster breaks DevOps down into 5 key phases and includes a massive list of open source tools to help DevOps teams level up their security.

 In a new presentation titled Continuous Security: Exploring the DevSecOps Toolchain (Phases 1-2), I spend the entire hour walking the attendees through the first 2 phases of the DevOps workflow: